Mt Whitney Hike

 Mt Whitney Trail Day Hike

 Most people tackle Mt Whitney as a 22 mile round-trip day hike.
 It sounds long but is very doable with the proper training.
-It’s generally the easiest route to get a permit for.
+Your chances for getting a permit on the day hike are also generally the best.
 There’s also a great sense of accomplishment in hiking Mt Whitney in a day.
-It’ll take you somewhere between 12-16 hours, and you’ll leave before dawn.
-It’s an adventure and I highly recommend going for the summit this way, at least on your first try.
+It’ll take you somewhere between 12-16 hours, and you’ll probably leave before dawn.
+It’s a great adventure, and I highly recommend going for the summit this way, at least on your first try.

 Mt Whitney Trail Overnight (2-Days)

-You don’t have to tackle all 22 miles of the Mount Whitney Trail in one day, you can also do the hike over two (or more) days and camp on the trail.
+You don’t have to tackle all 22 miles of the Mount Whitney Trail in one day; you can also do the hike over two (or more) days and camp on the trail.
 There are pros and cons to camping.
 Big on the pro side is that you can split the hike up into smaller chunks, you can acclimatize, and get a beautiful night under the stars.
 On the con side, permits are tougher to get, and you have to haul a much heavier pack up the mountain.
+In fact for me, doing a longer day hike with a lighter pack is easier than carrying camping gear to Trail Camp, which might seem a little counterintuitive.

 - It typically gets very cold at night, so prepare accordingly.